Drupal Updates 2021

 Now you may be wondering about the state of your own Drupal site and what version you have.
 You can log on to your site and look at your Status Report page (/admin/reports/status) to see what version you have, then reach out to your developers to see what your options are.
 If you need some help along the way, feel free to reach out to our team.

-For clients of Texas Creative, if your site is less than 5 years old, it was built on Drupal 8.
-If your Drupal 8 site is being hosted by Texas Creative, then your CMS Security Maintenance plan covers the upgrade to Drupal 9.
-In fact, we have already completed this upgrade on the majority of our clients' Drupal 8 sites.
-We do have a small queue of remaining sites, but they will all be completed by the end of November 2021.
+For clients of Texas Creative, if your site was built after 2016, it was built on Drupal 8 or 9.
+If your Drupal 8 site is hosted by Texas Creative, then your CMS Security Maintenance plan covers the upgrade to Drupal 9.
+In fact, we have already completed this upgrade on all of our clients' Drupal 8 sites.

 Other Texas Creative Clients

 However, if your site is older than 5 years or you are not hosting your Drupal 7 or Drupal 8 site with Texas Creative, then feel free to reach out.
 We can help you determine the best course of action concerning upgrading your site.
-Sites still on Drupal 7 have 1 year or so to rebuild on more current software, so now is the time to start thinking about the process.
+Sites still on Drupal 7 have plenty of time to rebuild on more current software, but now is the time to start thinking about the process.

 Extended Commercial Support

-One final note- if your D7 site needs more time than 1 year to be rebuilt, there will be an option for paid commercial support for D7 beyond the EOL.
+One final note - There will be an option for paid commercial support for D7 beyond the EOL.
 This support is no longer provided by the open-source community of Drupal developers, but instead will be offered by a handful of commercial support companies vetted by the Drupal Association.
 We can offer this service to anyone who wants to hang on to their D7 sites a bit longer at an additional ongoing cost.
 The specific rates and offerings have not been finalized by those support companies yet, but let us know if you are interested and we can provide information as soon as it’s available.